 Within three years of start date [July 1, 2001], USA Waste or its successor-in-interest shall submit to the County of Riverside an evaluation of the technological and economical feasibility of using natural gas fuel or other alternative fuel in transfer trucks.
 The technological feasibility of the evaluation shall include review comments by the South Coast Air Quality Management District.
 The evaluation shall be subject to County approval.
-If the County finds that natural gas fuel or other alternative fuel in transfer trucks is technologically and economically feasible, USA Waste or its successor-in-interest shall develop and implement a program to phase-in transfer trucks capable of using these fuels.
+If the County finds that natural gas fuel or other alternative fuel in transfer trucks is technologically and economically feasible, USA Waste or its successor-in- interest shall develop and implement a program to phase-in transfer trucks capable of using these fuels.
 The program shall be subject to County approval.
-If the County feasible, USA Waste or its successor-in-interest shall periodically and economically feasible of using alternative fuels are not technologically and economically feasible of using alternative fuels are not technologically and economically feasible of using alternative fuels are not technologically and economically feasible of using alternative fuels are not technologically and economically feasible, USA Waste or its successor-in-interest shall periodically reevaluate the feasibility of using alternative fuels in transfer trucks.
+If the County concludes that transfer trucks capable of using alternative fuels are not technologically and economically feasible, USA Waste or its successor-in-interest shall periodically reevaluate the feasibility of using alternative fuels in transfer trucks.
 Such reevaluations shall be at least every three (3) years.
 USA Waste or its successor-in-interest shall, however, conduct such a reevaluation anytime deemed appropriate by County.
 (Responsible Agencies: RCDWR)

 The initial evaluation report was submitted with the 2004 Annual Report.
 The report indicated that alternatively fueled engines with sufficient power ratings for a transfer truck application were not available at that time.
 The insufficient power issue in a transfer truck application was not overcome in continuing studies through 2015, making it infeasible for USA Waste to implement this requirement at that time.
 A new evaluation report, reviewed by the SCAQMD, was performed in 2019.
 The 2019 study identified the new ISX12N engine produces the minimum required power and torque in daily transfer operations and thus, can meet payload and road grade requirements.
 Further, the new engine is now certified to CARB's optional low NOx standard (OLNS) at 0.02 g NOx/bhp-hr, meaning it can provide this power and torque at near-zero emission levels.
-As of January 1, 2021, USA Waste has retired all diesel transfer trucks and 100% of the transfer trucks owned and operated by USA Waste going to EI Sobrante are now being delivered via natural gas transfer trucks.
+As of January 1, 2021, USA Waste has retired all diesel transfer trucks and 100% of the transfertrucks owned and operated by USA Waste going to EI Sobrante are now being delivered via natural gas transfer trucks.
 USA Waste will continue to evaluate this mitigation measure in future reports.